 Even if the recipe is a friends or a friend of a mom, there is a story there and that makes the recipe stand out.

-Priya is mindful of providing recipes that share common ingredients.
-That way if she creates a dish that has a unique or pricey ingredient that you aren’t familiar with, you’ll have another recipe to make and aren’t left wasting food.
+Be mindful of providing recipes that share common ingredients.
+That way if you create a dish that has a unique or pricey ingredient that your audience isn’t familiar with, you’ll have another recipe to make and aren’t left wasting food.
 Instead you can make a second dish with it and put it to use.

 Click for full text.